AllenNeuralDynamics/aind-metadata-validation/README.md

-# aind-metadata-validation
+# aind-metadata-file-presence-validator

-Some simple notebooks for validating AIND metadata
+Some simple notebooks for checking CO assets for the presence of metadata files

+Outputs a csv with boolean values indicating the presence of each measured file